peterashwell/peterashwell.github.io/_posts/2015-10-05-fucking-ctan.markdown

 So it's been a long time since I've done any latex work, and now (or maybe for a while?) there's this thing called CTAN which is a package manager for latex stuff, like, the tabularx or enumitem packages that you always need.

-This is great, but how the fuck do you install things using this on Arch Linux, or any other linux?
+This is great, but how do you actuall install things using this on Arch Linux, or any other linux?
 It is terribly confusing and I could not find clear answers anywhere on the internet.
 The utilities I did find did not appear to be maintained or did not work.

 Here's how you do it